hashicorp/terraform/website/source/docs/providers/openstack/r/compute_floatingip_v2.html.markdown

 * `region` - See Argument Reference above.
 * `pool` - See Argument Reference above.
 * `address` - The actual floating IP address itself.
-* `fixed_ip` - The fixed IP address corresponding to the floating IP.
-* `instance_id` - UUID of the compute instance associated with the floating IP.